nagoya-foundation/dynasync/README.md

 ## Building

 Run `go install` inside the *src/dynasync* folder.
 You may want to move the generated binary to a location in your `$PATH`.

 ## Configuring

+You must create two tables in DynamoDB and grant access to the user you are use in your local AWS configuration, those two tables must be as follows:

+- Table "commits":
+  - Hash key: "repo", type string
+  - Range key: "commitDate", type number

+- Table "repos":
+  - Hash key: "repo", type string

+The capacity is up to you to decide

-First, read the master branch README.md, then create a folder and enter it, finally run the command `dynasync init [name]`, `name` is optional, by default it will use the current folder name.
+Then you can run the command `dynasync init [name]`, `name` is optional, by default it will use the current folder name, to start a dynasync repo on that folder.

 ## Meta

 Created by: Brian Mayer - bleemayer@gmail.com

 Initial commit: November, 23, 2018

 Distributed under The BSD3-clause license.
 See [LICENSE](LICENSE) for more information.

 ### Current work